 Thank you for your interest in volunteering at the Delaware SPCA.
-We care for 3,500 cats, dogs and other animals annually at our location in Sussex County.
+We care for 3,500 cats, dogs and other animals annually at our location in New Castle County.
 We couldn’t do it without our compassionate, dedicated, long-term volunteers.

 Each year, volunteers with a wide variety of backgrounds donate their time giving hands-on care to animals, participating in fundraisers and community outreach, providing administrative support, and more.
 Volunteering at our organization provides the opportunity for you to give back to animals in need, while working alongside other like-minded individuals.